6. Dolphin – Phase 3#

 The keywords of Dolphin are as follows: true, false, nil, var, let, if, else, while, for, break, continue, return, int, byte, bool, string, void, record, new, length_of

-Some of these keywords are not yet used in our implementation Dolphin.
-However, they should be recognized by the lexer so as that identifiers are handled properly; see below.
+Some of these keywords are not yet used in our implementation of Dolphin.
+However, they should be recognized by the lexer so that identifiers are handled properly; see below.

 6.3.4.
 Identifiers#